Saleh-Mumtaz/Proxy-Wars/first-order.md

 xray REALITY inbound on port 4443, nginx on port 8443.

-REALITY SNI will be our own domain which we get ssl certificates on our own VPS.
-Important: CDN/Cloud-sign should be off!
+REALITY SNI will be our own domain which we get ssl certificates on our own VPS.<br />Important: CDN/Cloud-sign should be off!
 Domain should resolve into our VPS'S IP.

 The first SNI in this field, should be the A record without CDN proxy.
 Other SNIs with different CDNs should be after that.